Harshima-Joshi15/truthlens-app/README.md

 The current system provides a foundation that can be extended with more advanced AI and NLP capabilities.

-Planned improvements include:

 - 🤖 **Semantic Similarity** — Compare claims and articles based on meaning rather than exact keywords.
 - 🧠 **NLP-Based Verification** — Use transformer-based models for deeper claim analysis.
 - 📰 **News Clustering** — Group multiple reports covering the same event.
 - 🌍 **Multilingual Verification** — Support claims and news sources in multiple languages.
-- 🔗 **Evidence Graphs** — Connect claims with their supporting and contradicting reports.
+- 🔗 **Evidence Graphs** — Connect claims with supporting and contradicting reports.
-- 🧩 **Named Entity Recognition** — Identify people, organizations, locations, and events within claims.
+- 🧩 **Named Entity Recognition** — Identify people, organizations, locations, and events.
 - 📈 **Historical Analytics** — Track news coverage and credibility patterns over time.
 - 🧪 **Model Evaluation** — Evaluate future ML-based verification models using labeled fact-checking datasets.